DP-REC: Private & Communication-Efficient Federated Learning: Related work

 The privacy promise of federated learning relies heavily on the use of additional techniques, such as differential privacy and secure multi-party computation, to provide rigorous theoretical guarantees.
 Without these techniques, FL has been shown to be vulnerable to attacks~\citep{geiping2020inverting} and unintended leakage of sensitive information~\citep{thakkar2020understanding}.
 One of the main open challenges is to reduce the communication cost while preserving DP guarantees~\citep{kairouz2019advances}.

 \citet{mcmahan2017learning} outlined \dpfedavg{}, which has since been the staple of DP federated learning.
-In this default scheme, clients clip the norm of their updates before submitting them to the server (preferably, using a secure aggregation protocol~\citep{bonawitz2017practical}).
+In this default scheme, clients clip norms of their updates before submitting them to the server (preferably, using a secure aggregation protocol~\citep{bonawitz2017practical}).
 The server then completes the DP mechanism by adding Gaussian noise to the aggregate of multiple clients.
-Without secure aggregation, this method allows clients to compress their updates, therefore reducing communication costs, but becomes vulnerable to a malicious or honest-but-curious central server.
-One could use the local model of DP~\citep{dwork2014algorithmic} instead of the central model to address this problem.
-In this case, clients would add noise locally before communicating their updates.
-However, this approach leads to a significant drop in accuracy due to the larger magnitude of noise necessary in the local model~\citep{kairouz2019advances}.
-The few existing examples that utilize the local model operate on very large numbers of clients and updates~\citep{pihur2018differentially}.
+Without secure aggregation, this method allows clients to compress their updates and reduce communication, but becomes vulnerable to a malicious or honest-but-curious server.
+One could use the local model of DP~\citep{dwork2014algorithmic} instead of the central model to address this issue: clients would add noise locally before sending the updates.
+But this leads to a pronounced drop in accuracy due to the larger scale of noise necessary in the local model~\citep{kairouz2019advances}.
+The few existing examples that use the local model operate on very large numbers of clients and updates~\citep{pihur2018differentially}.

 To overcome this problem of excessive noise, researchers are increasingly looking in the direction of hybrid solutions~\citep{shi2011privacy,rastogi2010differentially,agarwal2018cpsgd,truex2019hybrid}.
 The key idea of these techniques is to reduce the variance of the locally added noise by taking into account the larger global number of clients and accounting DP in the central model.
 Since the smaller noise variance is insufficient to protect individual updates, secure aggregation is necessary for these methods.
 In this context, the local noise distributions have to be discrete, such that their sum after secure aggregation is also discrete and is of known shape, allowing the server to compute guarantees centrally.
 As a result, until recently, most of these methods relied on the binomial distribution.
 Compared to the traditional Gaussian mechanisms, it is at a disadvantage because it does not yield Renyi or concentrated DP, and thus cannot benefit from tighter adaptive composition and amplification through sampling, which is particularly important in ML applications~\citep{kairouz2021distributed}. \citet{kairouz2021distributed} presented a novel analysis of the discrete Gaussian mechanism~\citep{canonne2020discrete} in terms of concentrated DP.
 Their mechanism, named Discrete Distributed Gaussian (\ddgauss{}), is adapted to the context of FL, can provide accuracy comparable to the centralized Gaussian mechanism, and enables parameter-wise quantization.
 However, at higher compression rates (\emph{e.g.}, $12$ bits per parameter), \ddgauss{} fails to train a model for reasonable $\varepsilon$ values.